One Project, All Platforms

 Early Release Channel

-The current macOS and Windows downloads are our direct early release builds.
-They deliver the newest supported desktop workflow first, with regular updates and store packaging following later.
+The current macOS and Windows downloads are release v9 direct early release builds.
+For versioned release notes, view the archive.

 Common questions about installing and running Omia Studio on desktop.